Our Story - in a Timeline

 Hi, I’m Sara.
 You may not know this, but I am a third-generation beekeeper.
 My dad and grandpa Todd kept bees together in the ’80s.
 Marketing has always been a passion of mine, but I never thought I’d be marketing our business.
 I love working on our land and making amazing connections with all of our customers.

 Hi, I'm Amy!
-I stumbled upon The Holton homestead back in march.
+I joined the team back in March '22.
 I LOVE ALL THE THINGS!
-My favorite honey is Hot Honey its great on everything.
-I enjoy every job that comes along and most of all spending my days with Sarabean!
+My favorite honey is Hot Honey–its great on everything.
+I enjoy every job that comes along and, most of all, spending my days with Sarabean!